sebastiw/provider_asn1/README.md

  * `--verbose -v` Lots of output for debugging.
  * `--encoding -e` Pick the encoding used by the asn compiler.
 Options are `ber`, `per`, and `uper`. `ber` is the default.
  * `--compile_opts -o` A comma-separated list of options to send to erlang's asn.1 compiler.
 See http://erlang.org/doc/man/asn1ct.html#compile-2 for available options.
+ * `--overrides -O` An Erlang term consisting of a tuple-list of the compile options that will override the options per file.
+The first tuple-element is one of `file` | `re` and the second the filename or match pattern in string format.

 Example:
 ```